On utility maximization under convex portfolio constraints: Problem formulation and the main results

-Let $\CR$ denote the set of all non-empty closed and convex subsets of $\R^d$. \begin{definition} A map $\kappa:[0,T]\times \Omega\to\CR$ is said to be \define{predictable} if the set is predictable for each closed set $F\subseteq \R^d$. \end{definition} We fix a predictable \define{constraint map} $\kappa:[0,T]\times \Omega\to \CR$; it is used as a specification of an exogenously-imposed constraint on the possible values the portfolio $H$ can take.
-The set of all portfolios $H$ such that $H_t\in \kappa_t$ for all $t\in [0,T]$, $\PP$-a.s., will be denoted by $\sA^\kappa$.
+We fix a predictable \textit{constraint map} $\kappa\dvtx[0,T]\times \Omega\to\CR$; it is used as a specification of an exogenously-imposed constraint on the possible values the portfolio $H$ can take.
+The set of all portfolios $H$ such that $H_t\in\kappa_t$ for all $t\in[0,T]$, $\PP$-a.s., will be denoted by $\sA^\kappa$.
 The investment in the money market account is not restricted.

-In addition to the constraint imposed through $\kappa$, we consider a different kind of a constraint known as the \define{admissibility constraint}.
-More precisely, a portfolio $H$ for which the process $X^H:= H\cdot S$ there exists a constant $a\geq 0$ such that $X^H_t\geq -a$ for all $t\in[0,T]$, $\PP$-a.s., is called \define{admissible}.
+In addition to the constraint imposed through $\kappa$, we consider a different kind of a constraint known as the \textit{admissibility constraint}.
+More precisely, a portfolio $H$ for which the process $X^H:= H\cdot S$ there exists a constant $a\geq0$ such that $X^H_t\geq-a$ for all $t\in[0,T]$, $\PP$-a.s., is called \textit{admissible}.
 Such a constraint is commonplace in mathematical finance and is imposed to rule out doubling strategies.
-The set of all admissible portfolio processes is denoted by $\sA^\text{low}$.
+The set of all admissible portfolio processes is denoted by $\sA^{\mathrm{low}}$.